kubernetes/website/docs/user-guide/persistent-volumes/index.md

 ### Class

-A PV can have a class, which is specified by setting the `volume.beta.kubernetes.io/storage-class` annotation to the name of a `StorageClass`.
+A PV can have a class, which is specified by setting the `storageClassName` attribute to the name of a `StorageClass`.
 A PV of a particular class can only be bound to PVCs requesting that class.
-A PV with no annotation or its class annotation set to `""` has no class and can only be bound to PVCs that request no particular class.
+A PV with no `storageClassName` has no class and can only be bound to PVCs that request no particular class.

-In the future after beta, the `volume.beta.kubernetes.io/storage-class` annotation will become an attribute.
+In the past, annotation `volume.beta.kubernetes.io/storage-class` was used instead of `storageClassName` attribute.
+This annotation is still working, however it won't be supported in a future Kubernetes release.

 ### Reclaim Policy